bhagya88/friend-finder/README.md

 * Comparing user scores with other users scores, calculating the compatibility score against each user and then picking the best match.

 ### Solutions found
-* Made use of bulit in functions on Array.prototype map forEach filter
+* Made use of bulit in functions on Array.prototype - map, filter and forEach.

-* Called Math.min to find minimum number in an array Math.min.apply(null,array)
+* Called Math.min.apply(null,array) to find minimum number in an array.

 ### How it works